-The Theatre Twyford will be a purpose built raked theatre adjacent to the existing Twyford Hall with a seating capacity of 200, as well as two green rooms, a backstage loading dock, a lift-accessible foyer, biobox, box office and theatre office.
+The Theatre Twyford will be a purpose-built 200 seat raked theatre adjacent to the existing Twyford Hall with a seating capacity of 200, as well as two green rooms, a backstage loading dock, a lift-accessible foyer, biobox, box office and theatre office.

 The project has the support of the local members both state and federally, the local shire council, theatre and music groups, arts groups, church groups and community organisations.

 A Development Application was lodged with Bega Valley Shire Council and approved with conditions on 24 July 2007.